phetsims/collision-lab/doc/implementation-notes.md

 This section describes the **main** classes that are common to multiple screens.
 You'll find these classes in `js/common/`.

+#### Model

 [CollisionLabModel](https://github.com/phetsims/collision-lab/blob/master/js/common/model/CollisionLabModel.js) is the model base class for all screens.
-It is responsible for instantiating objects common to all screens, including a PlayArea, BallSystem, CollisionEngine, and MomentaDiagram.
+It is responsible for instantiating sub-models common to all screens.

 [PlayArea](https://github.com/phetsims/collision-lab/blob/master/js/common/model/PlayArea.js) is main viewing box of the Balls.

 [Ball](https://github.com/phetsims/collision-lab/blob/master/js/common/model/Ball.js) is the model for the Balls that appear in the sim.

 [CollisionEngine](https://github.com/phetsims/collision-lab/blob/master/js/common/model/CollisionEngine.js) implements collision detection and responses of Balls for all screens.
-Reference the [Collision Detection and Response](https://github.com/phetsims/collision-lab/blob/master/doc/implementation-notes.md#collision)
+Reference the [Collision Implementation](https://github.com/phetsims/collision-lab/blob/master/doc/implementation-notes.md#collision-implementation)

 [BallSystem](https://github.com/phetsims/collision-lab/blob/master/js/common/model/BallSystem.js) is the class that instantiates pre-populated Balls and tracks the number of Balls and which Balls that are in the "system."

-### View
+#### View

 [CollisionLabViewProperties](https://github.com/phetsims/collision-lab/blob/master/js/common/view/CollisionLabViewProperties.js) a collection of boolean AXON Properties, mostly for visibility, that applies to all screens.